simonw/datasette/docs/publish.rst

     https://limitless-reef-88278.herokuapp.com/ deployed to Heroku

-You can then set a custom subdomain by navigating to your new app's equivalent of ``https://dashboard.heroku.com/apps/limitless-reef-88278/settings`` and editing the name of your deployment, e.g. to http://datasette-publish-demo.herokuapp.com/
+You can specify a custom app name by passing ``-n my-app-name`` to the publish command.
+This will also allow you to overwrite an existing app.

 Custom metadata and plugins
 ---------------------------